stateful/docs.runme.dev/docs/how-runme-works/vscode.md

 <Infobox type="sidenote">

+Other shortcuts you can use are:

-You can use `ESC` or `Ctrl+Enter` to quickly finish editing a cell.
+1. `ESC` or `Ctrl+Enter` to quickly finish editing a cell.

-You can use Enter on its own to start editing a selected cell.
+2. `Enter` on its own to start editing a selected cell.

-You can also use `CMD+Delete` to quickly remove a cell.
+3. `CMD+Delete` to quickly remove a cell.

 </Infobox>

 ### Adding Code

-Code cell blocks work similarly to Markdown blocks, and can be edited/saved/deleted in the same way.
+Code cell blocks work similarly to Markdown blocks and can be edited, saved, or deleted in the same way.

-To create a new code block, use the **+ Code** button in the top left or center:
+To create a new code block, use the `+ Code` button in the top left or center:

 ![add new code block vs code](../../static/img/adding-code.png)